Q. Are visits to the chiropractor or physical therapist covered under the Affordable Care Act?

 The ACA prohibits insurers from imposing dollar limits on coverage for essential health benefits (so an insurer cannot, for example, limit rehabilitative care benefits to $1,000 per year), but insurers can – and most do – impose limits on the number of visits.
 So your plan might cover a maximum of 20 physical therapy visits in a given year, as long as the therapy is determined to be medically necessary.

 Insurers can also impose other limits on physical therapy, if the benchmark plan includes those limits.
-For example, In New York, the state has designated an Oxford EPO small group plan as the benchmark, and it includes the following restriction on physical therapy: “Speech & physical therapy are only covered following a hospital stay or surgery.”
-So in New York, insurers offering individual and small group health insurance are not required to cover physical therapy if the patient has not had a hospital stay.
+For example, In New York, the state has designated an Oxford EPO small group plan as the benchmark.
+It includes up to 60 annual visits per condition for speech, occupational, or physical therapy.
+But it notes that all three types of therapy are “only covered following a hospital stay or surgery.”
+So in New York, insurers offering individual and small group health insurance are not required to cover physical, occupational, or speech therapy if the patient has not had a hospital stay or a surgery.

 But this varies from state to state.
-In Colorado, the benchmark plan limits physical therapy to just 20 visits per year (as opposed to 60 in New York), but it notes that PT is “covered if, in the judgment of a Plan Physician, significant improvement is achievable within a two-month period.”
-So insurers in Colorado cannot stipulate that physical therapy is covered only if the patient had a prior hospital stay.
+In Colorado, the benchmark plan limits physical therapy to just 20 visits per year, but it notes that PT is “covered if, in the judgment of a Plan Physician, significant improvement is achievable within a two-month period.”
+So insurers in Colorado cannot stipulate that physical therapy is covered only if the patient had a prior hospital stay or surgery.

 As always, ask a lot of questions of your health plan about what’s covered and to what extent.